AmeliaSZK/CoulAdj-Py/README.md

 ```

 ### Calculation example
-With the example above, how you would calculate what to record in `all_sizes.tsv`:
+With the example above, this is how you would calculate what to record in `all_sizes.tsv`:
 1. Duration of size 256 is `125.074073`
 1. Duration of size 512 is `523.067901`
 1. Recorded duration of 256 is `125.0`